-Reports are due on Friday, August 11, 2017.
-Remember that your report covers the period from July 1, 2016 to June 30, 2017!
-Don’t include information about prior years unless it is pertinent to the present year, and avoid repeating information presented in prior years’ reports.
-Don’t include descriptions of events occurring on or after July 1, 2017; if you absolutely must mention future events, do so sparingly and be brief.
+Reports are due on Friday, August 13, 2021.
+Remember that your report covers the period from July 1, 2020 to June 30, 2021.
+Don’t include information about prior years unless it's pertinent to the present year, and avoid repeating information presented in prior years’ reports.
+Don’t include descriptions of events occurring on or after July 1, 2021; if you absolutely must mention future events, do so sparingly and be brief.

 If you’ve done this before, you can use last year’s report as a model.
 Take a look at other DLCs’ reports, too, especially those in areas similar to your own.
 You might find an idea worth emulating.

-If you are new to this exercise or would like a refresher, our content guidelines identify the types of information that are considered essential for preserving the continuity of MIT’s historical record.
+If you're new to this exercise or need a refresher, our content guidelines identify the types of information that are considered essential for preserving the continuity of MIT’s historical record.
 These suggestions have been provided by the staff of the Institute Archives.

 Write for a non-MIT audience: spell out acronyms, especially those unique to MIT.

 Make sure your story will be understood in the future.
 Think about what's important to preserve for the Institute’s historical memory.
 Write your report as if you’re reading it 10 or 20 years from now.
 Have you concluded the story about the important organizational undertaking or academic changes that you wrote about in prior reports?
 Don’t leave important, multiyear narratives incomplete.
 Even if the outcome isn’t entirely positive or didn’t yield the anticipated results, it’s important to include it in the historical record.

 - Current goals, objectives, priorities.
 Have they changed since last year’s report?
 Also, if relevant, please gauge the impact of Institute-wide policies, recommendations, activities, or events; the impact of social or cultural policies and events—national and international—also may be considered.